 If you’re experiencing knee pain while hiking downhill then it’s important to check your posture and gait.
 When traversing down a slope you’ll want to keep a rhythmic motion in your stride, taking even steps that aren’t too long or too short.
 It’s better to traverse down a hill at a steady pace rather than constantly breaking or stopping.

 Always be aware of your knee position when hiking, especially down a steep decline.
 It’s all too easy to lock your knees and lean too far back, especially if you have a fear of falling.
 Be confident in your steps.
 Also, whenever possible, go in a zig-zag or serpentine pattern when hiking downhill rather than going straight to further reduce pressure on your knees.

-If you’re still experiencing knee pain or if you have a pre-existing condition cause sore knees, there are two excellent tools to take with you on a hike – trekking poles and knee braces.
+If you’re still experiencing knee pain or if you have a pre-existing condition cause sore knees, there are two excellent tools to take with you on a hike – trekking pole and knee braces.
 Trekking poles help with maintaining a confident, even stride and also aid in safely going downhill.
-Knee braces offer direct support to the knee and are highly recommended for anyone with Hiker’s Knee.
+Knee braces offer direct knee support to the knee and are highly recommended for anyone with Hiker’s Knee.

-If you’re still experiencing sore knees, consider buying a pair of trekking poles and one of the knee braces featured above.
+If you’re still experiencing sore knees (also referred to as jumper’s knee, runner’s knee, or hiker’s knee), consider buying a pair of trekking poles and one of the knee braces featured above.
 You might just find this combination to take you from irritable and sore to being able to take on those hikes you’ve always wanted to.

-Sam Hardy is an outdoor enthusiast with a penchant for survival prepping.
+Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.